mazharyomar-Retro/mazharyomar-Retro/README.md

 How the stack is used: ASP.NET Core MVC (.NET 9.0) powers resident-facing issue reporting and real-time status tracking, plus local events/RSVP.
 SQL Server is accessed via raw ADO.NET (no ORM) for direct control over query shape and performance.
 BSTs, heaps, and graphs are used in the application logic itself — for prioritizing/sorting issue reports and mapping geographic relationships between reported issues and event locations.
 Tailwind CSS handles styling via utility classes.
 Majoko Rentals — Website and App

-Rental property website and companion app (final-year group project).
+Majoko Rental property website and companion app (final-year group project).

 Role: UI/UX Designer and Developer
 Tech: C#, Firebase